ycpcs/cs201-fall2016/assign/assign03.md

 1. Add in the RANDOM radius - when the mouse is clicked, create the new circle with a RANDOM radius (10 to 44) that follows the mouse.
 Make sure that when each Disk is saved to the Disk array, it has the same radius as the circle did.

 1. Now generate colors for the Disks.
 These could be random, or follow a specific order through the DiskColor array.
-The following code may look somewhat strange, but it returns the i<sup>th</sup> color directly from the DiskColor enum:
+The following code may look somewhat strange, but it returns the ith color directly from the DiskColor enum:

         DiskColor newDiskColor = DiskColor.values()[i];